oatymart/browserslist-app-tao/README.md

-# Browser suppported by TAO
+# Browsers supported by TAO

 This app lists all the browser versions supported by TAO in real time.
 The app uses the browserslist config from https://github.com/oat-sa/browserslist-config-tao and displays the list of supported browsers.